citp/privacy-policy-historical/e/ef/efu/efukt.com.md

-> *The following text is extracted and transformed from the efukt.com privacy policy that was archived on 2009-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091227062329id_/http%3A//www.efukt.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the efukt.com privacy policy that was archived on 2010-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100629230711id_/http%3A//www.efukt.com/privacy) for the most accurate reproduction.*

-# eFukt.com - porn you wish you never saw -
+# efukt.com - maker of lulz

 THIS SITE IS STRICTLY FOR ADULTS.
 IF YOU ARE NOT 18 THEN GET THE FUCK OUT!